teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 ### Workflow

-> Use a tool that allows you to design the workflow and save it as an image (e.g., Draw.io).
-Insert the image in this section.
-> You may choose to use a workflow manager (Sacred, Pachyderm, etc.), in which case use the manager to generate a diagram for you.
-> Remember that the goal of drawing the workflow is to help anyone who wishes to reproduce your experiments.

 ![Project Workflow](images/workflow.svg)

 ## Experiments, Results, and Discussion of Results

-> In the intermediate project submission (**D2**), this section may contain partial results, explorations of implemented solutions, and
-> discussions about such experiments, including decisions to change the project trajectory or the description of new experiments as a result of these explorations.

 After surveying all datasets as described above, many architectural changes were proposed.
 The ones that seemed more relevant are: